 - 1. Ping the desired server by doing the following: - a.
-Click the System Information button on the taskbar, and then click on the Net Tools tab. - b.
+Select the System Information button on the taskbar, and then select the Net Tools tab. - b.
 Under Select Tool, select Ping. - c.
-In the Target Host box, type the server address, and then click Start Process.
+In the Target Host box, enter the server address, and then select Start Process.